View on GitHub

 Simply put, CaPA-RDPA is an amalgamation of near-cast weather model predictions corrected by RADAR data and ground-truthed using a select set of weather stations.
 Essentially, CaPA-RDPA is a data assimilation system (DAS) that provides users with the best-possible spatial distribution of precipitation, necessary for analyzing hydrology at the regional scale like the ORMGP jurisdiction.

-Recently (2017), a high-resolution format of the RDPA system was released.
-The HRPDA (High Resolution Deterministic Precipitation Analysis) supplies a ~2.5km resolution 6-hourly precipitation field, in contrast to the ~10-15km resolution of the original RDPA product.
+Recently (as of 2019), a high-resolution format of the RDPA system was released.
+The HRPDA (High Resolution Deterministic Precipitation Analysis) supplies a ~2.5 km resolution 6-hourly precipitation field, in contrast to the ~10-15 km resolution of the original RDPA product.

 While the CaPA-RDPA vector data fields can be acquired from Environment Canada in GRIB2 format, the ORMGP has sourced historical/archived data from the Canadian Surface Prediction Archive (CaSPAr), as their archive holds the original raw data (ECCC’s GRIB2 format is a re-interpolation to a polar-stereographic grid).
 Additionally, the CaSPAr platform allows users to crop their area of interest.